 What is the EPQ?

-By taking responsibility for the choice and design of an individual project (or an individual role in a group project), students will:
+By taking responsibility for the choice and design of an individual project (or an individual role in a group project), pupils will:

 - become more critical, reflective and independent learners